best pain relief creams

 2. Arnicare Gel

-Biofreeze doesn’t always work all the time for me.
-In those cases I switch to Arnicare Gel, and vice versa.
+If Biofreeze doesn’t take the edge off the pain, I switch to Arnicare Gel, and vice versa.

-Arnicare Gel relieves muscle pain and stiffness and reduces swelling.
+Arnicare Gel is a topical treatment that relieves muscle pain and stiffness and reduces swelling.

 It can also help heal discoloration from bruises.